0no-co/gql.tada/website/get-started/workflows.md

 ---
 title: Essential Workflows
-description: How to get set up and ready
+description: How to use and adapt the CLI in your workflows
 ---

 # Essential Workflows